jugla/keyatome/README.md

 Home Assistant component to handle key atom, a Linky-compatible device made by Total/Direct-Energie.

-# Breaking changes
-The first version reprensents the Atom component in Home Assistant 2021.12.4 (@baqs) This library is a fork of this in order to implement new feature.

-For release V0.0.1 and V1.0.0 : the name of sensor are `sensor.key_atome_xxx
-Since release V2.0.0 : the name of sensor are `sensor.atome_xxx` (like HA atome component)

 ## Installation
 Either use HACS (default), either manual
 ### [HACS](https://hacs.xyz/) (Home Assistant Community Store) [under request]